terminal42/contao-conditionalformfields/README.md

 ```
 $foo == '1'
 ```
-Make shure jQuery is loaded for this to work.
+Make sure jQuery is loaded for this to work.